 BNF – Bind-N-Fly.
 BNF products come with everything you need except for a transmitter.
 With BNF products you can use the transmitter of your choice and bind it to the receiver included with the model.

 When it comes to buying a drone for the first time, a lot of people are extremely overwhelmed.
 They don’t know what to look for and what features are truly important for first-timers.
-Below I’ll list some of the features which I believe are the most common in a beginner-friendly drone and I’ll explain what they do and how useful they are.
+Below I’ll list some of the features all of the best drones possess, and I’ll explain what they do and how useful they are.

 Flight time – Depending on your aircraft’s type and the size of its battery, the flight time could vary between 5 and 30 minutes.
 The most beginner drones have flight times of around 5-10 minutes, but their batteries are easy to swap (and much cheaper too).
 Many people get 3-4 extra batteries, so they simply swap them when they’re out of juice and continue the flight.
 However, when it comes to bigger and more expensive drones, their accessories become more expensive too.
 Depending on how serious you take your new hobby, you can get an additional battery (or more), and basically double your airtime.
 I’ve been in a couple of situations myself with my Phantom 3 when I could almost get the perfect shot that I was going for and then I run out of battery and I have to go home and charge it.
 This sucks, and since then I’ve learned my lesson and I never go out without a spare battery 🙂